devshawn/lab3-setup/README.md

 * `ng e2e --watch` builds and serves the client but just opens Cypress for you to be able to run the tests you want without closing automatically.
   * This is the same as running `ng serve` and `npm run cy:open` (or `npx cypress open`) at the same time.
 If you are already running `ng serve` it will be easier to do this rather than closing it and running `ng e2e`.

+> When Nic ran the current version of Cypress for the first time popped up a
+> (macOS) "validation" check.
+This timed out and failed the first time, but when
+> he ran it again it worked fine the second time.

 The main page of Cypress looks like this:

 ![image](https://user-images.githubusercontent.com/1300395/107994604-9af40300-6fa2-11eb-9caf-35d804281929.png)

 You can click on any of the integration test files to run their tests or run them all.
 When you run a set of tests you will

 ![image](https://user-images.githubusercontent.com/1300395/107994642-acd5a600-6fa2-11eb-8b88-1f2879e82848.png)